-Indonesia's death toll jumps as coronavirus surges across SE Asia
+Coronavirus surges across Southeast Asia as Malaysia warns of 'tsunami' of cases

 Achmad Yurianto, an Indonesian health ministry official, said the number of cases was likely to rise further but authorities hoped to contain the outbreak in April.

-However, Halik Malik, a spokesman for the Indonesian Doctors Association (IDI), described the increase as “extraordinary” and said “management now needs to be a pandemic management, it can’t be half-hearted like it has been.”
+However, Halik Malik, a spokesman for the Indonesian Doctors Association (IDI), described the increase as “extraordinary” and said “management now needs to be pandemic management, it can’t be half-hearted like it has been”.

-There has been criticism of the pace of testing in Indonesia with only 1,372 people tested by Wednesday - far below that of much smaller neighbours.
+There has been criticism of the pace of testing in Indonesia with only 1,372 people tested by Wednesday - far below that of much smaller neighbors.

-The World Health Organization in a statement on Tuesday called on countries in the South-East Asia region to “urgently scale-up aggressive measures to combat COVID-19”.
+The World Health Organization called on Southeast Asian countries on Tuesday to “urgently scale-up aggressive measures to combat COVID-19”.

+Singapore, which has won global plaudits for measures to contain the virus, announced its biggest daily jump - up 47 cases, most of them people coming from abroad.
+All visitors will face 14 days in self-quarantine, it said.

-As Malaysia imposed two-week movement restrictions, it also announced a further 117 infections.
+As Malaysia imposed two-weeks of restrictions on movement, it also announced a further 117 infections.
 That brought it to 790 cases, although it has so far had only two deaths.

 “We have a slim chance to break the chain of COVID-19 infections,” Noor Hisham Abdullah, director-general of Health Malaysia, said in a Facebook post.